Prakadeeswaran05/Tf-ObjectDetection-SemanticSegmentation-ROS/README.md

 ## Object Detection

-Go inside src folder and create a scripts folder and inside scripts folder paste all the files in my repo<br/>
+Go inside obj_det and create a scripts folder and inside scripts folder paste all the files in my repo<br/>
+Make sure to source everytime you open a new terminal <br/>
 Now open new terminal and type<br/>
 ```roscore```<br/>